Yigal Amir: Prison conditions

 Amir was held in solitary confinement in Beersheba's Eshel Prison, and moved in 2003 to the Ayalon Prison in Ramla, where a solitary confinement wing was built especially for him.
 In 2006, he was transferred to Rimonim Prison in Tel Mond, near Netanya.
 He was also granted the privileges of having no surveillance cameras in his cell, the right to receive visitors in the visiting room, rather than in his cell, and the right to speak with other prisoners.
 Amir was interviewed by the Israeli press in 2008, but the planned broadcast was controversial and subsequently cancelled.
 As punishment for giving the interview, Amir was moved to Ramon Prison, and had a number of privileges withdrawn, including the removal of his TV and DVD player and the refusal of family visits; Amir went on a hunger strike in protest.
 In February 2010, the Nazareth District Court permitted the Ynet internet news service to interview Amir.

 In July 2010, after 15 years of solitary confinement, Amir appealed to the Petah Tikva District Court to be permitted to participate in group prayers in accordance with Jewish law.
 He claimed that the terms of his imprisonment were worse than any other prisoner in the history of the State of Israel, on the grounds that no other prisoner had been in solitary for this amount of time.
 He said that failure to allow him to pray in synagogue would be a violation of his right to freedom of worship.
 In August 2010, the court ruled that Amir would be allowed to meet another prisoner for prayer three times a week, and that he would be allowed to study Torah with another prisoner once every two weeks.

 In July 2012, it was announced that Amir would no longer be held in solitary confinement.
 Under his new prison conditions, he would be allowed to watch television and use a phone more frequently.
-Though he was not be moved to an open cell block, where prisoners are allowed to spend most of the day outside their cells, he was given the right to meet other prisoners during his two hours' exercise in the prison yard.
+Though he was not moved to an open cell block, where prisoners are allowed to spend most of the day outside their cells, he was given the right to meet other prisoners during his two hours' exercise in the prison yard.

 In 2019, Amir's telephone was confiscated by prison authorities for two months after he used it for political purposes in violation of prison regulations.
 He had called rapper and right-wing political activist Yoav Eliasi and urged him to fight for his release, a request which Eliasi rejected.
 In protest, Amir launched a hunger strike and was subsequently penalized with seven days in solitary confinement in a cell with downgraded amenities.